 Custom generators learn to produce text similar to a set of examples you provide in a CSV file.
-They try to mimic its format, topic, tone, vocabulary and general style of writing.
+They try to mimic its format, topic and general style of writing.
 They're currently usable through the web interface and developer API for up to 6 months after they're created.

 For example, you might upload a set of poems to get a custom generator that is better at producing poems and sticks to that format.
 Or you might upload code from GitHub and make a generator that can auto-complete source code.

 We strongly suggest trying out the Standard Generator first, to get an idea for what it can and can't do.
 Custom generators are currently based on a less capable neural network, though you may benefit from the added control they offer.
 They also don't have the topic and keyword controls that the Standard Generator has.